kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 Many scheduling decisions and storage attachment decisions depend on component versions (e.g., kernel versions, or driver versions).
 However, the current scheduling framework restricts NodeSelector and Tolerations to set-based operators (In, NotIn, Exists, DoesNotExist).
 Similarly, PersistentVolume node affinity is also restricted to the same set-based operators.

 This restriction forces users to treat ordered versions as unrelated strings.
-To target a node with a version "greater than X," users will want concrete semantic versioning comparisons.
-This applies to both pod scheduling decisions and persistent volume attachment decisions where volumes may require specific node capabilities that are version-dependent (e.g., kernel features, storage driver versions).
+To target a node with a version "greater than X" users will want concrete semantic versioning comparisons.
+This applies to both pod scheduling decisions and persistent volume attachment decisions where volumes may require specific node capabilities that are version-dependent (e.g. kernel features, storage driver versions).

 ### Goals

 - Add semantic version based operators to tolerations so pods can match taints like `node.kubernetes.io/kubelet-version=v1.28.0` using `SemverGt`, `SemverLt`, or `SemverEq` operators.
 - Add semantic version based operators `SemverGt`, `SemverLt`, and `SemverEq` to node affinity so that scheduling and volume attachment decisions can be based on version comparisons.
 This applies to Pod NodeAffinity and PersistentVolume NodeAffinity.
-- Backward compatible and opt‑in via a feature gate.
+- Backward-compatible and opt-in via a feature gate.
 - Zero operational performance impact on existing pod scheduling using `Equal` and `Exists` operators.

 ### Non-Goals